bendrendel/split-landing-page/README.md

 # Project Starter

 ## Introduction
-This project is a landing page split in half by two side-by-side images.
+This project is a landing page split in half with two side-by-side images.
 If either image is hovered over, it will expand to fill most of the page.

 ## Technologies
 This project uses HTML, CSS, and vanilla JS.